The Unwelcome Guests

 Until it didn’t.
 I don’t know what made me say, “enough.”
 The cumulative effect of them finally took its toll I guess.
 It got exhausting constantly reaffirming to myself that I wasn’t loathsome.

 At some point I told myself I didn’t have to live like this, and by the end of 2003, I’d decided that I wasn’t going to.
 I emailed my neurologist at the time, a doctor in Chicago.
-Asked her if the drug could be sparking negative impulses in me.
+I asked her if the drug could be sparking negative impulses in me.
 Because, as I told her, that’s the way it felt.

 I don’t know what I expected her to say.
 I only know that what she did say wasn’t helpful.
 The dismissive tone of her message upset me most.
 Lamictal is a mood stabilizer, she said.
 It helps lift people’s moods, not the opposite.
 She suggested I see a psychologist.